Best restaurants in Detroit

 Why go: Everything about this restaurant screams luxury and visual delight.
 The food also earns raves, especially for the light sauces and deep flavors defining each dish.
 Those who crave the best should opt for the Lents’ chef’s table, which he personally prepares, or the 36-hours braised French veal.

-What is it: Since 1938, Detroit’s high rollers have dined with friends and family at this legendary destination.
-It recently reopened after a hiatus, and the reboot has been lauded as even better than the original.
+What is it: Since this joint opened back in 1938, Detroit’s high rollers have been dining here with their friends and family.
+Today, this sumptuous spot has reopened following a brief hiatus and despite its already impressive reputation, is being celebrated as even better than the original.

 What is it: A low-key, no-frills eatery serving big portions of soul food from a counter.
 Expect meatloaf, liver and turkey breast-based dishes.